eProsima/Fast-DDS-monitor/docs/rst/user_manual/pro/explorer_panel.rst

 Every entity is interactive:

-- Click a Domain name or icon to expand or collapse its Topics.
+- Double-click a Domain name or icon to expand or collapse its Topics.
 - Double-click an entity to set it as the *selected entity*.
   See :ref:`pro_selected_entity` for details.